nass600/BasicFormsTutorial/README.md

 4. After finishing the controller we are going to modify the `list.html.twig` template by adding a link on each project's row that allows us to reach the edition form of each project.
 5. And, of course, create this new template `edit.html.twig`.
 This template is identical to `new.html.twig` unless the form action must point to the edit project route instead of new project route.
+Thus we also need to send the project's id we are updating to the view

+**Refactor form templates**

+As you can see, `new.html.twig` and `edit.html.twig` only differ in the form's action, an extra id passed in when updating and the submit button's value text.
+In next steps we are going to theme the form so it would be great that both actions render the same form code.

+1. Let's create another template named `form.html.twig` where we are going to copy the form's content.Right now, it means only this:

+    ``` jinja
+        {{ form_widget(form) }}
+    ```

+    Now it is just a line of code but, it is going to grow up when customizing the form.
+2. Now, include this new `form.html.twig` in both templates